davart154/DTM-18/README.md

 Aims to recreate the 2018 Discord style as best as it can.

 ## A mix of old and new
-DTM-18 keeps the core experience of Discord intact by not removing any features.
-- Support for all Discord themes.
-  - Dark Mode Support
-  - Light Mode Support
-  - AMOLED Mode Support
-  - Nitro Color Themes Support
+- Uses Whitney as its font.
-- Old profile layout designed with both support for Profile Skins and Playing Statuses
+- Old profile layout designed with both support for Profile Skins and Playing Statuses.
-- Features toggleable colorblind status icons
+- Features toggleable colorblind status icons.
+- DTM-18 keeps the core experience of Discord intact by not removing any features.

 ## Installing
 ### BetterDiscord
 - Regular Download
   - Download the file `dtm-18.theme.css` and move it into the `Themes` folder on BD.